Rachel Lang

-Rachel Lang MNZM is a New Zealand television screenwriter, executive producer and actor.
+Rachel Alison Mary Lang MNZM is a New Zealand television screenwriter, executive producer and actor.
 She co-created the television series Outrageous Fortune, Go Girls, This Is Not My Life, Mercy Peak, Nothing Trivial, The Blue Rose, and Filthy Rich.
-She was awarded an MNZM in the 2017 Queen's Birthday Honours for services to television.
+She was appointed a Member of the New Zealand Order of Merit, for services to television, in the 2017 Queen's Birthday Honours.